Marks And Spencer Data Breach Compensation | Cyber Attack Advice

 When Can You Claim Marks And Spencer Data Breach Compensation?

-Before we discuss when you could claim Marks and Spencer data breach compensation in relation to the Capita incident, let’s explore what a personal data breach is.
+Before we discuss when you could claim Marks and Spencer data breach compensation in relation to the incident, let’s explore what a personal data breach is.

 Personal data is any information that could identify you as a living person; this can range from your email address to your passport information.
 The personal data of all UK residents is protected by the UK GDPR and the DPA.